microsoft/msbuild-lab335-agentic-rag/lab/exercise-1-explore-retrieval-modes.md

     By applying the **Hybrid** retrieval mode, the app will retrieve documents based on both semantic similarity (vector search) and keyword matching.

     Compare the two answers and note the differences.
 You will notice that the results have a stronger relevance and coverage.

-## Step 3: Adjust the Semantic Ranker

-1.